Target level of study

 Carbon economy

-The global timber industry - Geopolitics and sustainability of wood uses - Global flows
+The global timber industry - Geopolitics and sustainability of timber use - Global flows

-Geopolitics of production, conflicts of land use.
-Value of the forest in relation to other uses (mining, agriculture, urban planning, etc.)
+Geopolitics of production, conflicts over land use.
+Value of forests compared to other uses (mining, agriculture, urban development, etc.)

 Forest ecosystem services